python-pillow/Pillow/README.md

 ### Methodology

-All rates were measured using the following setup: Ubuntu 14.04 64-bit, single-thread AVX2-enabled intel i5 4258U CPU.
+All rates were measured using the following setup: Ubuntu 14.04 64-bit, single-thread AVX2-enabled Intel i5 4258U CPU.
 ImageMagick performance was measured with the `convert` command-line tool followed by `-verbose` and `-bench` arguments.
 Such approach was used because there's usually a need in testing